DJDanl/cpp-docs.pt-br/docs/standard-library/char-traits-struct.md

 ### <a name="parameters"></a>Parâmetros

-`str` A cadeia de C cujo comprimento é a ser medido.
+*STR* a cadeia de caracteres C cujo tamanho a ser medido.

 ### <a name="return-value"></a>Valor de retorno